 There is little elaboration on the information, few particulars, but then there doesn't need to be.
 All it takes is a zero or a one.
 I mean it is not as if she is one of those women who would for instance break into Brad Pitt's home; I mean she is not batshit crazy.

-He needs her to assure him that he is, deep down, actually a nice person.
+He needs her to assure him he is, deep down, actually a nice person.

-And if friendship is possible, then it might too be possible that one day he will see his mistake.
-That he will see that she was the one he really wanted to be with all along.
-To that end, she does not mind if he has other girlfriends, as long as their ultimate function is to disappoint him and provide a nagging feeling that things were better when he was with her: his faithful friend who always assures him that he is a nice person.
+And if friendship is possible, then it might too be possible he will one day see his mistake.
+That he will see she was the one he really wanted to be with all along.
+To that end, she does not mind if he has other girlfriends, as long as their ultimate function is to disappoint him and provide a nagging feeling things were better when he was with her: his faithful friend who always assures him he is a nice person.
 Just after he has left or been left by someone else.

 I mean, so she lives in the past a little bit.
 But the slipping (if, in fact, she has begun to slip at all) into what might by outside eyes be mistaken for something resembling a kind of obsession came not from her occasional fascination with the past, but from one of her small, hopeful gestures toward the future.
 And so how can she be faulted for that?